gcccheng/oogway/index.md

 <a href="https://medium.com/@gcccheng/challenges-tips-and-rewards-working-as-a-consultant-in-norway-4b6ddce2ff3b"> Challenges, tips, and rewards: working as a consultant in Norway </a>

-<a href="https://www.linkedin.com/pulse/cloud-native-day-oslo-reflections-highlights-gang-cheng-ripaf/?trackingId=rpGDQr2us8CpWZiuR3Sx%2FA%3D%3D"> Cloud Native Day Oslo — Reflections and Highlights </a>
+<a href="https://www.linkedin.com/pulse/cloud-native-day-oslo-reflections-highlights-gang-cheng-ripaf/?trackingId=rpGDQr2us8CpWZiuR3Sx%2FA%3D%3D"> Cloud Native Day Oslo — From DevOps to DevEx </a>

 ## Courses